×

 Basic Medical Terms in Chinese

-To tell someone you’re sick, say “我病了” (wǒ bìng le).
+To tell someone you’re sick, say “ 我病了 ” (wǒ bìng le).
 Simple enough, right?

 Let’s move on to hospital vocabulary.

-You might have learned some of these already in a hospital-themed lesson, and they’re extremely helpful when communicating with locals for the nearest hospital or looking at street and store signs when searching for the clinic or pharmacy.
+You might have learned some of these already in a hospital-themed lesson, and they’re extremely helpful when communicating with locals for the nearest hospital or looking at the street and store signs when searching for the clinic or pharmacy.

 ChinesePinyinEnglish